- 12 Nov 2021

-The JSON path from HTTP API input is reading any JSON response of a REST resource and stores a field value of it as a Graylog message.
+The JSON path value from HTTP API input reads any JSON response of a REST resource and stores a field value as a Graylog message.

-System/Inputs > Inputs > Select Launch JSON path from HTTP API, click Launch Input, set significant field values and save Input
+Navigate to System / Inputs > Inputs and select Launch JSON path value from HTTP API.
+Then click Launch Input, set the significant field values, and save the input.

 source = github ,jsonpath = $.download_count, interval time unit = Minutes